Efficient Federated Low Rank Matrix Recovery via Alternating GD and Minimization: A Simple Proof: Introduction

 \section{Introduction}

-We study the low rank column-wise compressive sensing (LRCS) problem which involves recovering a low rank (LR) matrix from independent compressive measurements of each of its columns.
-The alternating gradient descent (GD) and minimization (altGDmin) algorithm for solving it in a fast, memory/communication-efficient and private fashion was developed and analyzed in our recent work \cite{lrpr_gdmin}.
-This brief note provides a significantly simpler and shorter proof of our sample complexity guarantee for AltGDmin.
-In fact, it also improves our guarantee for the altGDmin iterations.
+We study the low rank column-wise sensing (LRCS) problem which involves recovering a low rank matrix from independent compressive measurements of each of its columns.
+This problem occurs in dynamic MRI \cite{lrpr_gdmin_mri_jp} and in multi-task linear representation learning for few-shot learning \cite{du2020few}.
+The alternating gradient descent (GD) and minimization (AltGDmin) algorithm for solving it in a fast, communication-efficient and private fashion was developed and analyzed in our recent work \cite{lrpr_gdmin}.
+This short paper provides a significantly simpler and shorter proof of our sample complexity guarantee for AltGDmin.
+In fact, it also improves the sample complexity needed by the AltGDmin iterations by a factor of $r$.